GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-launch/index.md

 {% endAside %}

-From there we intend to increase to approximately 60% of browsers at the start of August.
+We then intend to increase availability to approximately 60% of browsers at the start of August.
 This will still include the experimental groups, so you may see different levels of availability for different APIs.
 All being well, we will make a final increase to approximately 99% of browsers by mid-August, around the 116 Stable release.
 At this point we will also merge the individual experiment groups, maintaining only small, isolated groups without every API enabled to aid with any potential issue detection.
 We will hold at this level to continue monitoring and begin preparation for the Chrome-facilitated testing modes.

 {% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/oPELU4sAmYTdAsahyFQy.png", alt="Approximate availability in Chrome Stable by version", width="800", height="339" %}